libretro/docs/docs/library/dosbox-pure.md

 ### Directly run PC booter games from the start menu

 ![Directly run PC booter games from the start menu](https://user-images.githubusercontent.com/14200249/164041304-f921c806-8790-4bee-b9fa-5826714012e3.gif)

+When loading a ZIP file which contains a floppy or hard-disk image or loading such a disk image directly, the start menu will show an additional option `[BOOT IMAGE FILE]`.
+When selected, a list of system modes (emulated graphics card) will be shown and once a mode is selected, DOSBox Pure will try to boot from the mounted image.
+While running a booter game, the mounted disk can be easily swapped with the Disc Control menu or hotkeys set in the frontend.

 There's also support for swapping floppy disk images (or PCjr cartridges) at runtime via a frontend's Disc Control menu and hotkeys.